Explore the 2025 Agenda

 1. Auditorium

-• What is the EU Commission’s long-term vision for agriculture and food policy, and how does it specifically address the future of livestock and animal agtech?
+• What is the EU Commission’s long-term strategy for agriculture, and how does it position livestock and animal agtech within the future food system?

-• How will policy help advance digitalisation in animal farming, technologies like precision livestock tools, robotics, AI, and IoT?
+• How will EU policy drive digital transformation in animal farming — including precision livestock tools, robotics, AI, and IoT adoption?

-• How are income diversification tools — such as carbon farming, nature credits, and renewable energy production — expected to benefit animal agriculture specifically?
+• What is the economic potential of income diversification tools — such as carbon farming, nature credits, and renewable energy — for livestock producers?

 1. Auditorium